udexon/nroulette/README.md

 Anyway, by creating the fairest roulette, we also want to create the fairest company, where free software programmers and the roulette ladies alike can be shareholders --- not anyone's employee, but of course, unless we choose to be.

+How can we be sure about it?

+FORK it!!

+No. This is not a vulgar word.
+All free software programmers know what forking means.

+N-Roulette will be the root project from which anyone can fork to create their own N-Roulettes, to make sure everyone who contributes gets the fairest returns --- from programmers to roulette ladies, as well as punters.

+Why has such best thing since bread not created earlier?
+We needed two things really:

+- Cryptocurrencies
+- ID-less transactions --- enabling decentralized ID-less computation networks as well as rewarding individuals with online micropayment tipping, and of course, gambling

 <hr>

 Use ID-less transactions, cryotocurrencies.